eriktks/kmtrein/README.md

 minutes, which is a bit hard to realize.

-You can define minimum transfer times in the file *transfers*.
-The file contains lines with the format: time (in minutes) and the four stations: the station from which you left, the transfer station (twice) and the target station.
+You can define minimum transfer times in the file [transfers](transfers).
+The file contains lines with the format: minimum transfervtime (in minutes) and four stations: the station from which you left, the transfer station (twice) and the target station.
 Optionally these are followed by the arrival time at the transfer station.
 So;